DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

 Open applications mean that you don’t pick any specific college to apply to, you are instead allocated to a college at semi-random.
 The college you are assigned to is generally one with less applicants compared to available places, in order to spread out the applications.

-On one hand, this can increase your chances at getting in as you are typically assigned to less-competitive colleges.
-However, in practice this does not work out to be the case; the pooling system means that colleges have the freedom to take applicants that did not get into other colleges.
-It is not uncommon for colleges to take no applicants that applied to them (either directly or through open applications), but instead take all their applicants from the pool!
+While applying through an open application might seem to increase your chances as you're typically assigned to less-competitive colleges, in practice this isn’t necessarily the case.
+The pooling system allows colleges to make offers to applicants who were not originally assigned to them.
+It’s not uncommon for a college to make no offers to its original applicants (whether through direct or open applications), and instead select all its offer-holders from the pool!

 In general, while open applications may slightly improve your chances of admission, I would still recommend applying directly to a college that appeals to you.
 Since you’ll be spending three years at university, it's worth choosing a college that suits you well, as this can significantly affect your overall university experience.